MayankD409/HumanDetectionandTracking/README.md

 ```

-# Building for code coverage (for assignments beginning in Week 4)
+# Building for code coverage

 ```bash
 # if you don't have gcovr or lcov installed, do: